USHA200699/Consumer-Goods-ad-hoc-Project-Sql/README.md

 # AtliQ ConsumerGoods SQL
  As part of the February month codebasics resume challenge, I have written SQL queries for the given ad-hoc-requests with the detailed presentation.

+## Challege
-# Challenge Provide insights to the management in Consumer Goods Domain
+Provide insights to the management in Consumer Goods Domain

+## Domain: Consumer Goods | Function: Executive Management

-# Project Statement
+## Project Statement

 Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.

 However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
 They want to expand their data analytics team by adding several junior data analysts.
 Tony Sharma, their data analytics director wanted to hire someone who is good at both tech and soft skills.
 Hence, he decided to conduct a SQL challenge which will help him understand both the skills.

-# Task
+## Task

 Imagine yourself as the applicant for this role and perform the following task.